In Search of the Turtle's Navel

-In Search of the Turtle's Navel (originally titled "The Search for the Turtle's Navel" from 1976 to 1979) is the 1976 debut album by guitarist Will Ackerman.
+In Search of the Turtle's Navel (originally titled "The Search for the Turtle's Navel" before the 1977 reissue) is the 1976 debut album by guitarist Will Ackerman.
 Some consider the album to be the start of new-age music.
 The album took Ackerman from his work as a carpenter and head of Windham Hill Builders to becoming a professional musician and executive of Windham Hill Records.

 The picture on the album cover is one Ackerman took of his younger sister Elinor when they were children.

+The album was reissued in 1977 with a slightly different track listing ("Dance for the Death of a Bird" was moved to the end and "Woman She Rides" was omitted) and a modified cover art (Elinor's picture, previously occupying the entirety of the front cover, was now cropped onto a white background).